mdsazzathossain1/GradResearch_AI/README.md

 Add it to your .env file\
 **5. Prepare Your CV**\
 Place your CV in PDF format in the root directory of the project and name it cv.pdf.
 The system will automatically load and process your CV when you start a session.
-Then the project structure will be like: gradresearch-ai/
+Then the project structure will be like:\
+gradresearch-ai\
 ├── cv.pdf              # Your CV file\
 ├── .env                 # Environment variables\
 ├── requirements.txt     # Python dependencies\